ABOUT THIS AND THAT

 Together, the above two events resulted in the site jumping from 100 visitors a month to over 1,000.
 But things were about to get even better.

 Then one fateful day I received an email from someone who stated he really enjoyed the site but wondered if I knew that I was discouraging many people from visiting it because I hadn't filled out the HTML header statements on the pages.
 Many of these pages were being listed as "untitled" by search engines and had poor descriptions.
 After I fixed this problem the number of people logging onto the site went into orbit.
 Within 11 months it had increased nine-fold to 45,000 visitors each and every month.
-That's over 500,000 people a year; pretty good for a non-commercial site that doesn't sell anything.
+That's over 500,000 people a year; pretty good for a non-commercial site that didn't sell anything.

 In 2004 the site passed a threshold in that it was getting enough visitors that it began moving up in search engine listings.
 This caused more people to visit it which in turn pushed its ranking up even higher.
 In the following decade I continued to add more pages to the site, which continued to boost its popularity.

 2013 was a big year for the site because it saw the creation a YouTube channel with videos about subjects featured on the website.
-People visiting the website are visiting the YouTube channel and visa versa.
+People visiting the website started visiting the YouTube channel and visa versa.
 Although they're separate entities, the two venues help each other.

 my youtube channel

 Another innovation that has proved greatly beneficial is using the site to promote new pages.
 I created a link at the bottom of each page that teases visitors to click on it to view a summery of the newest page.
-This gives the new page an average of 3,000 exposures a day.
+This gives the new page an average of thousands of exposures a day.
 The result is that new pages get much greater view rates and linkbacks than if they had to wait and fight their way up the Google rankings ladder.
 Instead of months to struggle into the top 30, a page usually breaks into the top 30 within two weeks.

 Here's how the annual pageviews have increased over the years: